 Overnight, dinner + folklore, breakfast in Cusco.

 Day 11.
 Tuesday, 26.
 Oct.
 2010

 Cusco - Urubamba - Ollantaytambo / Indiomarket Pisac - Urubamba

 Today we drive through the fertile valley, Urubamba, sacred valley of the Incas.

 Nowhere else in Peru can the terraces from the Incas be seen as well as here.
-There will be time to stroll through and enjoy the colourful Indio market in Pisac.
+Time to stroll through the colourful Indio market in Pisac.

 On route we shall also stop at the AWANA KANACHA project, where we can see the different kinds of Llamas and Alpaca at close range and even feed them.

 Indios from different regions offer their wares from Lama- und Alpacawool.